emosheeep/vite-plugin-lib-inject-css/README.md

 Based on this, we need to write a plugin to try to find the relationship between the two, and inject styles correctly.

-# How does it work
+# How does It Work

 As a library(mostly component library), we want to import styles automatically when referencing the component.